 Taxes are an unavoidable part of running a business.
 But that doesn’t mean you have to let business employment taxes drive you crazy.
-Even if you have a large workforce or a lot of turnover, there are ways to ensure that filing your business employment taxes gets done right, on-time, and with minimal stress.
+You might have a large workforce or a lot of turnovers.
+But there are ways to ensure that filing your business employment taxes happens right, on-time, and with minimal stress.

 #1 Go Fully Electronic

 If you aren’t already filing your business employment taxes, reporting, and payments online, this is a transition you should seriously consider.
 The IRS has done a lot over the past couple of decades to make it easier for businesses to complete their taxes in a timely manner using online resources.
 You can even make corrections to previous tax returns if you overpaid.
 (Find those forms here).

 If you have a tax professional review previous years’ employment tax returns, you may find that there is a significant refund owed.
 Of course, you might also discover that you underpaid.
 But it’s better to find that out and fix it than cross your fingers and hope an audit never happens.

 #2 Ensure You are Taking Advantage of Incentives

 Do businesses really get money back from the IRS?
 Do they find legitimate ways to pay fewer employment taxes?
 Actually, it’s very common with Work Opportunity Tax Credits (WOTC).
 At Efficient Hire, we’ve helped some customers discover over a million dollars in tax credits that they previously missed.
 Don’t have a massive, multi-location workforce?
 There could well be credits that you are owed.
 And going forward, having WOTC administration built into your onboarding system will help.
 It will automatically complete forms 8850 and 9061.
 That will make you feel just a bit better about filing business employment taxes.
 You’ll know that you are getting back the incentives you deserve each year.

 #3 Let Employees Help Themselves